100. Fear of success: Why it happens and how to overcome it.

-Success doesn’t feel like what we think it would feel.
-With success comes more work (get ready for the calls and interviews) and more responsibility (now you have to do the job you wanted!).
+Success doesn't feel like what we think it would feel.
+Success comes with more work (get ready for the calls and interviews) and more responsibility (now you have to do the job you wanted!).
 When we dream about success, we usually don't think about the day-to-day reality of achieving our goals.
 You may have envisioned yourself as feeling confident once you reach your success goal.
-In reality, when you achieve your goals, chances are you don't feel ready!
+When you achieve your goals, chances are you don't feel ready!

 In this episode, I discuss the most common feelings I have observed as a coach, explain the reasons behind them, and how to overcome the anxiety and enjoy the spoils of your hard work.
 We talk a lot about impostor syndrome, but in my view, there are many more success fears that we need to address.

 How to overcome the "freaking out" period of success.